 - central control officer The officer, embarked in the central control ship, designated by the amphibious task force commander for the overall coordination of the waterborne ship-to-shore movement.
 Also called CCO.
 (JP 3-02) - centralized control 1.
 In air defense, the control mode whereby a higher echelon makes direct target assignments to fire units.
 (JP 3-01) 2.
 In joint air operations, placing within one commander the responsibility and authority for planning, directing, and coordinating a military operation or group/category of operations.
 See also decentralized control.
 (JP 3-30) - chaff Radar confusion reflectors, consisting of thin, narrow metallic strips of various lengths and frequency responses, which are used to reflect echoes for confusion purposes.
-(JP 3-85) - chain of command The succession of commanding officers from a superior to a subordinate through which command is exercised.
+(JP 3-13.1) - chain of command The succession of commanding officers from a superior to a subordinate through which command is exercised.
 Also called command channel.
-(JP 1) - Chairman of the Joint Chiefs of Staff instruction A document containing Chairman of the Joint Chiefs of Staff policy that does not involve the employment of forces and is applicable to the Joint Staff, Services, National Guard Bureau, defense agencies, and combatant commands and may be informational to other agencies.
+(JP 1) - Chairman of the Joint Chiefs of Staff instruction A document for all types of correspondence containing Chairman of the Joint Chiefs of Staff policy and guidance that does not involve the employment of forces, which is of indefinite duration and is applicable to external agencies, or both the Joint Staff and external agencies.
 Also called CJCSI.
 See also Chairman of the Joint Chiefs of Staff manual.
-(CJCSM 5120.01) - Chairman of the Joint Chiefs of Staff manual A document containing procedures for performing specific tasks that do not involve the employment of forces and is applicable to the Joint Staff, Services, National Guard Bureau, defense agencies, and combatant commands and may be informational to other agencies.
+(CJCSM 5120.01) - Chairman of the Joint Chiefs of Staff manual A document containing detailed procedures for performing specific tasks that do not involve the employment of forces, which is of indefinite duration and is applicable to external agencies or both the Joint Staff and external agencies.
 Also called CJCSM.
 See also Chairman of the Joint Chiefs of Staff instruction.
-(CJCSM 5120.01) - chalk number The number given to a complete aircraft load and to the transporting carrier.
-(JP 3-36) - change detection An image enhancement technique that compares two images of the same area from different time periods and eliminates identical picture elements in order to leave the signatures that have undergone change.
+(CJCSM 5120.01) - chalk number The number given to a complete load and to the transporting carrier.
+(JP 3-17) - change detection An image enhancement technique that compares two images of the same area from different time periods and eliminates identical picture elements in order to leave the signatures that have undergone change.
 (JP 2-03) - channel airlift Airlift provided for movement of sustainment cargo, scheduled either regularly or depending upon volume of workload, between designated ports of embarkation and ports of debarkation over validated contingency or distribution routes.
-(JP 3-36) - chemical agent A chemical substance that is intended for use in military operations to kill, seriously injure, or incapacitate mainly through its physiological effects.
+(JP 3-17) - chemical agent A chemical substance that is intended for use in military operations to kill, seriously injure, or incapacitate mainly through its physiological effects.
 See also chemical warfare; riot control agent.
 (JP 3-11)